 Cryptocurrency has evolved into much more than just a new version of digital cash or payments.
-It is now a new financial ecosystem built using blockchain’s globally accessible, censorship-resistant, non-haltable, and autonomous platform.
+It is a new financial ecosystem built using blockchain’s globally accessible, censorship-resistant, non-haltable, and autonomous platform.

 To illustrate, picture an individual who intends to lend their excess capital, and another who intends to borrow money for their business.
 Traditionally, they would have to go through a centralised financial institution, such as a bank.
 On top of that, the bank also has the power to decide whether the individuals are eligible for the services.

-You may also be interested in: How to Use DeFi — A Beginner’s Guide
+You may also be interested in How to Use DeFi — A Beginner’s Guide.

 Dapps typically have the following characteristics:

 - A public and decentralised blockchain (or P2P network) where data and information are kept

 - Community voting system where any changes are typically decided through a government system or a decentralised autonomous organisation (DAO)